Laxmannegi/C-I/README.md

 # MultiThreading
 ----------------

 Multitasking : Windows operating system is a multitasking operating system.
 How all these application run at time..
-Operating system to execute all this perticular program internally will make use of process. so what is process?
+Operating system to execute all this particular program internally will make use of process.
+so what is process?
 Under this Operating system we have a process and this running our application, under the process an application run and to run the code inside the application ,process will use a concept knows thread.
 What is thread?
 Thread is a light weight process.
 In a simple word..
 A thread is a unit which execute the code under a application.

-Operating System:
+**Operating System:**
  - Process
    - Thread